Hilleyvictorcandido/Hilleyvictorcandido/README.md

 - 👋 Hi, I’m @Hilleydasilva
 - 👀 I’m interested in making friends and discovering the world
-- 🌱 I’m currently learning HTML5, CSS3, Javascript, Python3, C and English
+- 🌱 I’m currently learning...
-- 💞️ I’m looking to collaborate on Develop Web projects
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me @hilleydasilva
 <!---
 Hilleyvictorcandido/Hilleyvictorcandido is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.